Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Mean value inequality

-The scalar curvature assumption in Theorem \ref{prop} is unnecessary if one considers the Schr\"odinger heat equation.
-In the following we will apply Lemma \ref{lem2} to get a local mean value type inequality for the Schr\"odinger heat equation on shrinkers without curvature assumption. \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete shrinker satisfying \eqref{Eq1} and \eqref{Eq2}.
+The scalar curvature condition in Theorem \ref{prop} is unnecessary if one considers the Schr\"odinger heat equation.
+Indeed we can apply Lemma \ref{lem2} to get a local mean value inequality for the Schr\"odinger heat equation on shrinkers without any assumption. \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional shrinker satisfying \eqref{Eq1} and \eqref{Eq2}.
 Fix $0<m<\infty$.
-Then there exists a positive constant $C(n,m)$ depending on $n$ and $m$, such that, for any $s\in \mathbb{R}$, $0<\delta<1$, and for any smooth nonnegative solution $u$ of
+Then there exists a positive constant $C(n,m)$ depending on $n$ and $m$, such that, for any $s\in \mathbb{R}$, $0<\delta<1$, and for any nonnegative smooth solution $u$ of

 in the space-time cylinder $Q:=B_p(r)\times(s-r^2,s)$, where $p\in M$ and $r>0$, we have

 where $Q_\delta:=B_p(\delta r)\times (s-\delta r^2,s)$ and $\mu:=\mu(g,1)$ is the Perelman's entropy functional. \end{theorem}